eduh/WorldcatRTA/README.md

 -Log (defaults to /tmp)

--ApiKeys (a comma delimited set of apikeys.)
+-ApiKeys (a comma delimited set of apikeys.
+Api keys are plaintext strings you can define yourself.
+It is not a foolproof access mechanism but will do for most organisations)

 -ItemsServer (aleph server)